Vyxal/Vyxal/documentation/README.md

 doc comments in the source code), please let us know (through an issue or in chat) so we can improve it.

+We're using SBT as our build tool.
+See [here](UsingSBT.md) for info on using it.

 If you don't know Scala but do know another language, here are some helpful guides:

 - [Scala for Python devs](https://docs.scala-lang.org/scala3/book/scala-for-python-devs.html)